dpella/WebDP/README.md

 consortium](https://terminet-h2020.eu/).

 # License
-Distributed under the MIT License.
+Distributed under the Apache License Version 2.0.
 See LICENSE.txt for more information.